Andrea Eppolito’s Top Tips on Creating Social Media Content with Confidence

 There are a lot of ways people choose to consume content, but at the end of the day, consumption falls under three categories: reading, watching and listening.
 Given that, it’s your job to interpret how your audience consumes media, specifically, and create content in different formats that fit your audience’s preferences.

-For your audience who likes to read, for example, write blog posts and post quotes to your social media channels.
-For those who like to watch, create TikToks, Instagram reels and Youtube videos to keep them engaged.
-Or, tap into the audience members that listen to their content by releasing a podcast of your own.
+For your audience who likes to read, write blog posts and post quotes on your social media channels.
+For those who want to watch, create TikToks, Instagram reels and YouTube videos to keep them engaged.
+Or tap into the audience that listens to your content by releasing your own podcast.

-Whatever content you decide to focus on, be sure to fit it into themes that make sense with your service offerings.
-So, if you’re a wedding planner, pick content themes that are centered around creating the perfect wedding day for your clients or the behind-the-scenes things people may want insight into.
+Whatever content you decide to focus on, be sure to tie it to themes that align with your service offerings.
+So, if you’re a wedding planner, pick content themes that focus on creating the perfect wedding day for your clients or on the behind-the-scenes aspects people may want insight into.
 Or, if you’re a photographer, talk about editing software or ideal shoot locations.
-Keep a running list of topics handy so you can always have an idea of what your next piece of content will be.
+Keep a running list of topics handy so you always know what your next piece of content will be.

-Pro Tip: Your website is the only channel that you explicitly own, so make sure that it’s working for you to draw in more clients.
+Pro tip: Your website is the only channel you explicitly own, so make sure it’s working for you to attract more clients.
 For tips on how to make your website shine, head over to Alan Berg’s webinar to learn more.

 3. Takeaway 3: When it’s time to share your content, make sure you do it in a way that people will want to consume it

-Again, distribution is the main piece of the engagement puzzle, so Andrea made sure to emphasize ways to get the most out of content distribution so pros can get more views and clicks.
+Again, distribution is the main piece of the engagement puzzle, so Andrea emphasized ways to get the most out of content distribution so pros can get more views and clicks.
 Below are some tips Andrea shared:

 - For blog posts and articles, one way to create excitement and boost engagement is to serialize them.
 This way, you can market one article or an entire series.

-- When creating a long-form video, a good rule of thumb is to keep them under 15 minutes in length.
-Most people will drop off past that, so try to create videos that are between 8-12 minutes.
-Then, publish a blog about the video and post a still or image from your video to drum up interest.
+- When creating a long-form video, a good rule of thumb is to keep it under 15 minutes.
+Most people will drop off after that, so try to make videos between eight and 12 minutes.
+Then publish a blog post about the video and post a still or image from it to drum up interest.

 Bonus tip: Stretch your content out to create interest and see what resonates.
 For a longer video, for example, pull images or quotes from it and post them on your social channels leading up to its release.
 It will not only create a lot of engagement, but it will also clue you into what kinds of topics really matter to your audience.